-9. MOTION - WAIVER OF INTEREST ON HELB LOANS FOR GRADUATES (Sen. (Dr.) Abdullahi Ali, MP)
+9. MOTION - WAIVER OF INTEREST ON LOANS TO GRADUATES BY THE HIGHER EDUCATION LOANS BOARD (HELB)

+(Sen. (Dr.) Abdullahi Ali, MP)

-THAT, AWARE THAT Higher Education Loans Board (HELB) has, for over the last two decades, become the leading financier of higher education in Kenya whose mandate is to source funds and lend them as affordable loans, bursaries and scholarship to students pursuing higher education in recognized institution;
+THAT, AWARE THAT the Higher Education Loans Board (HELB) has, for over the last two decades, become the leading financier of higher education in Kenya whose mandate is to source funds and lend them as affordable loans, bursaries and scholarship to students pursuing higher education in recognized institutions;